-It is for you to decide which matters to declare but, if in doubt, you should make a declaration.
-If you would like to discuss the issue, then you can contact the Chair or Governance Professional for confidential guidance.
+It is for Decision Makers to decide which matters to declare but, if in doubt, they should make a declaration.
+If Decision Makers would like to discuss an issue, then they can contact the Chair or Governance Professional for confidential guidance.

-Whilst the declaration will need to be made annually, it is your responsibility to keep your declaration up-to-date and to promptly notify the Governance Professional of any changes between annual declarations.
+Whilst the declaration will need to be made annually, it is Decision Makers' responsibility to keep their declaration up-to-date and to promptly notify the Governance Professional of any changes between annual declarations.